-AG Re is an insurance company primarily engaged in providing reinsurance to financial guarantors

-- Rated AA (stable outlook) by S&P

-- Licensed as a Class 3B Insurer in Bermuda

-- Provides financial guaranty reinsurance for its affiliates, as well as to other unaffiliated financial guaranty companies
+- AG Re is an insurance company primarily engaged in providing reinsurance - Rated AA (stable outlook) by S&P - Licensed as a Class 3B insurer in Bermuda - Provides financial guaranty reinsurance for its affiliates, as well as to other unaffiliated financial guaranty companies - 1.
+Includes AGRO's financial guaranty exposure. - 2.
+Includes specialty business in addition to financial guaranty exposure.

-AGRO Outstanding Net Exposure2
+AGRO Outstanding Net Exposure